Concrete Driveway Calculator

 Concrete is sold by the cubic yard, which is a measure of volume.
 To find the amount of concrete needed for a driveway, you simply find the volume of the space to fill, in yards.

 Start by finding the area of the driveway in square feet.
-Multiply the length in feet by the width in feet to find the square footage.
+Multiply the length by the width in feet to find the square footage.

 Next, multiply the area in feet by the depth of what you want the concrete to be in feet.
 Since the depth of a driveway is commonly measured in inches, divide the inch measurement by 12 to find the depth in feet.

-Multiply the square footage by the depth in feet to find the volume of the space in cubic feet.
-Volume is found by measuring length × width × depth.
+Multiply the square footage by the depth in feet to find the volume in cubic feet.
+You can find volume by measuring length × width × depth.